AlinaZB/Python-for-Everybody-/README.md

 # Python-for-Everybody-
-Assigment solutions for Python for Everybody course on Coursera.
+Assignment solutions for Python for Everybody course on Coursera.

 Welcome to my Python coding journey!
 Join me as I navigate the exciting world of programming, solving problems and creating fun projects along the way.